SmartEVSE/SmartEVSE-3/docs/configuration.md

 WIFI          Enable wifi connection to your LAN
   <Disabled>  No wifi connection
   <SetupWifi> v3.6.3 or older: The SmartEVSE presents itself as a Wifi Acces Point "smartevse-xxxx";
-              connect with your phone to that access point, goto http://192.168.4.1/ and configure your Wifi password
+              connect with your phone to that access point, go to http://192.168.4.1/ and configure your Wifi password
               v.3.6.4 and newer: On your smartphone:
-              -connect your smartphone to the wifi network you want your SmartEVSE connected to -download and run the ESPTouch app from your favourite appstore .
+              -connect your smartphone to the wifi network you want your SmartEVSE connected to -download and run the ESPTouch app from your favorite app store .
 [Android](https://play.google.com/store/apps/details?id=com.fyent.esptouch.android&hl=en_US:)
 .              (please ignore the strange Author name) or .
 [Apple](https://apps.apple.com/us/app/espressif-esptouch/id1071176700) or